Early settlement, mail routes, and the origins of community in northern Somonauk Township

 As transportation improved and rural free delivery expanded in the late 19th and early 20th centuries, small settlement points like Franks gradually lost their importance.

 With the decline of local post offices and the consolidation of services into larger towns, the identity of Franks faded.
-What had once been a vital stopping point, settlement, and community center became part of the surrounding countryside.

 Legacy

-It was here—along Somonauk Creek—that:
+It was here, along Somonauk Creek, that:

-- a cabin stood by 1834
+- a cabin stood by the mid-1830s

-- early settlers established homes and farms
+- families established homes and farms

 Research & Sources